+self-contained Our programs include: Life Skills, for students with Developmental Disabilities; Bridge, a program for students with Developmental Disabilities; Pathways, a program for students with mixed exceptionalities who may obtain courses for credit towards a diploma or will obtain a Certificate Accomplishment.
+Access to of placement in a self-contained program is determined at system IPRC's.
+Exceptional pupils are reviewed annually through an Identification, Placement and Review Committee.
 An Individual Education Plan (IEP) is designed for each exceptional pupil based on the individual's needs.
 The IEP is developed by the Learning Resource Teacher in co-operation with regular program teachers, parents and the student and contains specific strategies to meet an individual's needs as identified by an IPRC.
-IEP's are sent home within the first 30 school days of each semester.
+IEP's are sent home within the first 30 school days each year and during each reporting period for the self-contained classes.